From that first sizzle on the grill to the satisfying final bite, nothing beats a perfectly cooked hamburger.

 Again lower than USDA recommendations, but tends to be one of the most popular.
 This is because the inside usually has a slight pink tinge which means that it will be juicier to taste.

 This is how I like my burgers.
+And it takes 7-8 minutes on the grill to get medium burgers.

 Medium-Rare Burger Temp